ganderzz/dylanpaulus.com/posts/2020-02-04-making-react-fast.md

 }
 ```

 Yup, on every update the component re-renders!
 But, what if we only wanted a component to update when certain props change?
-When determining if a component should update, React will first call our `shouldComponentUpdate()` method, then move on to update the component if `true` is returned.
-This gives us access to not only the current props/state, but `shouldComponentUpdate()` takes two parameters: the next props, and the next state.
+React will first call `shouldComponentUpdate()`, then move to updating the component if `true` is returned. `shouldComponentUpdate()` takes two parameters: the next props and the next state.
 We could calculate any number of scenarios to optimize our application.
 Consider,

 ```js
 shouldComponentUpdate(nextProps, nextState) {